What is the School Inclusion Parent Network (SIPN)?

 A Local Group can be invaluable by providing additional opportunities for face-to-face contact, for social get-togethers (e.g. a monthly coffee catch up) or group workshops and skills training sessions (e.g. IEP) and presentations (including for the broader school and parental community).
 Where a local group operates at school level, it may also provide the school with a two-way parental communication channel on broader matters relating to the inclusion of students with disability and diverse needs.

 How a SIPN Local Group is established and how it works will depend upon what families in that group think will work best.
-A good starting point is just organising a regular coffee meeting or a wine and cheese night and staying in contact on a closed Facebook Group (see instructions for “Creating a Facebook Group for your Local Group“).
+A good starting point is just organising a regular coffee meeting or a wine and cheese night and staying in contact on a closed Facebook Group.
 Your school can help the group reach out to interested parents (e.g. through the school newsletter or e-mail database).

 Over time for continuity of the group, a more structured approach (e.g. establishing a committee to oversee the group’s activities and any budget) may be better as the children of the organising parents graduate from school.